"A Christmas Story" house hits the market — but price is confidential

 The property was purchased on the auction site for $150,000 by a California man named Brian Jones, a self-described "super fan" of the movie since childhood.
 Jones restored the house and opened it for tours in 2006, with more than 1 million people visiting the site since then.

-The listing includes a campus of buildings, such as the "Bumpus house," a neighboring home that in the film is the source of an unruly pack of dogs; and a museum and gift shop.
+The listing includes a campus of buildings, such as the "Bumpus house," a neighboring home that in the film is the source of an unruly pack of dogs, along with a museum and gift shop.
 In all, there are five buildings on seven parcels, set on 1.3 acres of land, according to the listing.

 for more features.